-The Edinburgh Vaults are a series of chambers formed by the 19 arches of the South Bridge.
+The Edinburgh Vaults are a series of chambers formed by the 19 arches of South Bridge.
 Today, the vaults are one of the most haunted places in Edinburgh.
-Numerous tour operators offer nightly ghost tours that are equal parts titillating and terrifying.
-But their stories do not scratch the surface of the hardship and horror the Edinburgh underground has seen.
+Imagine touring at night with a local guide—it’s a surreal experience.
+The stories you hear will barely scratch the surface of what the Edinburgh underground has seen.

-The city of Edinburgh straddles seven major hills.
-Most of those hills are now obscured by the five bridges spanning the city, but before the bridges’ construction, navigating Edinburgh meant long slogs up hills and down valleys.
-The second bridge to be built was the South Bridge, built in 1788.
-It was meant to link the High Street with the growing University of Edinburgh on the south side of the city.
-But the bridge seemed doomed from the start.
+The city of Edinburgh straddles seven major hills—most are obscured now by five bridges spanning the city.
+Before the bridges were built, getting around Edinburgh meant a long, often muddy, trek.
+The second bridge planned was the South Bridge, built in 1788.
+It was meant to link High Street with the University of Edinburgh area.
+The bridge seemed doomed from the start.

-Shortly before the bridge’s completion, it was agreed that Edinburgh’s oldest resident, a well-known and highly respected judge’s wife, would be the first person to cross the bridge.
-Unfortunately, she died several days before the bridge was completed.
-However, agreements had been made and plans put in place, so when the bridge was opened, the woman’s body was carried across it in her coffin.
+Edinburgh’s oldest resident, a well-respected judge’s wife, was to be the first person to cross.
+She died before the bridge was completed, and when the bridge opened, she was carried across in her coffin.

-The Aristocrat is a well-to-do gentleman, with a tall black hat and a beard, who leans against the wall and grins at passing visitors.
-Although he is not a mean or aggressive spirit, many people report feeling a sinister presence when near him.
+The Aristocrat: He is a well-to-do gentleman, with a tall black hat and a beard.
+He leans against a wall and grins at passing visitors.
+Although he is not an evil or aggressive spirit, many people report feeling a sinister presence when they’re near him.

-The Cobbler is the antithesis of the Aristocrat and Mr. Boots.
-The Cobbler is described as a short, stocky man wearing a long apron.
-He usually smiles at people as they pass by and is considered a positive presence.
+The Cobbler: Unlike Boots or Aristocrat, the Cobbler is described as a short, stocky man, wearing a long apron.
+He smiles at people as they pass and is considered a positive presence.

-And then there is the Child, sometimes known as “Jack.”
-He is a blond, curly-haired boy of about six or seven who wears a blue suit with knicker-bocker trousers.
-He wanders the vaults and seems to be attracted to women and children.
-Jack has been known to grab the hand of visitors as they traverse the wine vault, as well as tugging on their clothes.
+Jack the Child: Jack is a blond, curly-haired boy of about six or seven, wearing a blue suit with Knickerbocker trousers.
+He wanders the vaults and is attracted to women and children.
+Jack has been known to grab the hand of visitors and tug on their clothes.

-Ghost Hunters, Most Haunted and Joe Swash Believes in Ghosts have filmed episodes in the Edinburgh Vaults.
-And for the brave souls who dare, many of the aforementioned tour operators offer overnight tours.
-If you dare, take a historical tour of Edinburgh and explore the mysterious Edinburgh Vaults with an authentic Scotland vacation.
+Ghost Hunters, Most Haunted and Joe Swash Believes in Ghosts have all filmed episodes in the Edinburgh Vaults.
+Consider, if you dare, a historical tour of Edinburgh and the mysterious vaults, during your Scotland vacation.